 - A.3.1 Explain to the leaders how SILC will be introduced in the community.
 Share the following information: - I have been trained in the SILC methodology.
 I work with a supervisor and an entire team. - I start my work in communities by telling community members about the opportunity to participate in SILC. - I then organize interested community members into groups of 15-30 members.
-I train these groups over a few weeks and then monitor their work for about 1 year. - Currently I am supported by \\\ (partner name) and they pay me to work with the first group in the community.
-As a result, the first group does not have to pay me for the training. - In less than I year, I will be certified as a Private Service Provider to validate my expertise.
+I train these groups over a few weeks and then monitor their work for about 1 year. - Currently I am supported by \\\\ (partner name) and they pay me to work with the first group in the community.
+As a result, the first group does not have to pay me for the training. - In less than 1 year, I will be certified as a Private Service Provider to validate my expertise.
 Once I am certified as a Private Service Provider, the project will no longer pay me, and all the new groups I train will be expected to pay me an affordable fee. - I will need the income from group fees to continue my work.
-I will be a resource to this community and other communities in the area. - This approach is working in many areas in (area or country). - A.3.2 Ask the leaders the following questions in order.
+I will be a resource to this community and other communities in the area.

+- This approach is working in many areas in \\\\\(area or country). - A.3.2 Ask the leaders the following questions in order.
 Allow several answers to each question before moving to the next.
-If the leaders state wrong information about SILC during their answers, politely correct them. - ▶ What questions do you have about how SILC is introduced to the community? - ▶ What do you believe will make my work successful in this community? - ▶ What do you believe will be challenging for me in this community?
+If the leaders state wrong information about SILC during their answers, politely correct them. - ▶ What questions do you have about how SILC is introduced to the community?